d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 we still need the bias because it allows us to express all linear functions of our features (versus restricting us to lines that pass through the origin).
+Strictly speaking, :eqref:`eq_price-area` is an *affine transformation* of input features, which is characterized by a *linear transformation* of features via weighted sum, combined with a *translation* via the added bias.
 Given a dataset, our goal is to choose the weights $\mathbf{w}$ and the bias $b$ that, on average, make our model's predictions